-Even in 2019, many large-scale retailers don’t consistently track conversion.
+Many large-scale retailers don’t consistently track conversion.
 And if they do, many don’t build performance metrics and strategies for improvement around the findings.
 I’ve worked with many retailers who say “oh yes, we know what our traffic is…” only to discover they are using transactions and equating that to traffic.
 Transactions tell the actual number of customers who made a purchase, while traffic presents the total opportunity for converting a shopper into a buyer.
 Assuming that conversion is irrelevant because you are a “destination shop” is also dangerous.
 Even a destination shop can “walk” traffic without the right disciplines in place to deliver on the customer experience.

 To calculate conversion, you must first capture traffic, and this requires devices.
-There are many traffic capturing device options in the market; but for the purpose of this discussion we will not discuss the pros of cons of each, just that devices are required for determining traffic.
+There are many traffic-capturing device options in the market; but for the purpose of this discussion, we will not discuss the pros of cons of each, just that devices are required for determining traffic.
 Once you have traffic counts, the conversion formula is simple:

 Once the baseline conversion rate has been calculated, it is easy to derive the potential sales lift that can be realized by an increase in the conversion rate.
 For large-scale retailers, even a 1 percentage point increase can translate into hundreds of millions of dollars of top-line impact.

 To achieve even a modest sales lift, understanding the levers that impact conversion is imperative.
 The levers you pull should revolve around the customer value proposition for your stores.
 Wal-Mart has a very different value prop than Nordstrom, but both should be concerned with converting traffic into sales.
 Four broad levers that influence turning a shopper into a buyer are:

 Is the product the customer wants to purchase available in the store?

-Depending on the type of retailer, this means even down to the size and color level.
+Depending on the type of retailer, this means focusing as far down as the size and color level.
 When an item is not available, the chance of converting that shopper into a buyer significantly decreases.
-In addition to a lost sale, the customer has also had a negative shopping experience.
-Simply having the product in the store is not enough.
-The product must be available to the customer.
-Having twenty of a SKU in the backroom doesn’t matter if the shelf is empty.
+In addition to a lost sale for your store and your associate, the customer has also had a negative shopping experience.
+Simply having some degree of a given product in the store is not enough.
+The exact product the customer wants must be available to them.
+Even having twenty of a SKU in the back may not matter if the shelf is empty.
 In-store disciplines and processes should ensure that the number of “perceived out-of-stocks” (POOS) are minimized.

-- Offer alternative fulfillment options.
+Offer alternative fulfillment options.
 If the item a customer wants is not available in the store, what options does a sales associate have?

 The final step in the “save the sale” process is to offer to find the item in another store.
-Best practice is for your sales associate to have inventory visibility to see what store(s) have the item and then offer options that best suit the needs of the customer.
-They could go to another store and purchase the item, or another store could send the item to your store or another store could ship the item directly to the customer’s home.
+Best practices dictate that your sales associate should have inventory visibility to see which stores have the item and then offer options that best suit the needs of the customer.
+They could go to another store and purchase the item, another store could send the item to your store or ship the item directly to the customer’s home.

-- If your retail model is built on differentiating your brand based on service, it is paramount that your sales team effectively engage as many customers as possible.
+If your retail model is built on differentiating your brand based on service, it is paramount that your sales team effectively engage as many customers as possible.